 The best bars in Malmö

-Care/Of: This is my favourite cocktail bar in Malmö for high quality cocktails.
-It also has a perfectly intimate and cosy vibe.
+Care/Of: This is a great central spot in Malmö for high quality cocktails.
+It also has a perfectly intimate and cozy vibe alongside the canal.

-Mikkeller Pop Up: The popular Danish craft beer brand hosts a summer popup up in Folket’s Park.
+Mikkeller Beer Garden: The popular Danish craft beer brand hosts a summer pop-up up in Folket’s Park.
 If you’re in Malmö during the summer months, this is a must-visit!

 The best wine bars in Malmö

-L’enoteca: This central location is great and they host the most amazing wine garden across the street this summer.
-It quickly became one of my favourite go to summer spots to enjoy a glass of wine with friends.
+L’enoteca: This central location has the most amazing wine garden across the street this summer.
+It’s the perfect place for a summertime glass in the sun.

-Ava Vinbar: Located near trendy Sankt Knuts, this newcomer to the wine bar scene offers a great wine seletion and an array of small plates in the middle of a trendy local neighbourhood.
+Ava Vinbar: Located near trendy Sankt Knutstorg, this newcomer to the wine bar scene offers a great wine seletion by the glass and an array of small plates in the middle of an unassuming local neighbourhood.

-If you’re a natural wine lover like myself, you can also visit any of these favourite lunch or dinner places for wine and snacks: Ruths, Aster, Riket, Far i Hatten, or Scandwine.
+If you’re a natural wine lover like myself, you can also visit any of these favourite lunch or dinner places for wine and snacks: Ruths, Aster, Riket, or Far i Hatten

 The best falafal in Malmö